By Joe Dargan

 “Together we’re gonna work to ensure that the Los Angeles County Sheriff’s Department reflects the values, the courage and the diversity of Los Angeles and that we serve the hard-working families who live here.”

 Villanueva, who served in the United States Air Force until 1986, retired a lieutenant of the Sheriff’s Department after 32 years of service.

 During his tenure, he started the alternative deputies union, Los Angeles Sheriff’s Professional Association, because he wasn’t happy with the way the Association for Los Angeles County Deputy Sheriffs was doing business.

 He also stood up to former sheriff Lee Baca in 2005.

 In a lawsuit filed against the department Villanueva accused Baca of denying promotions to minorities and other forms of discrimination.

 During the event, Villanueva promoted chief Maria Gutierrez to assistant sheriff in charge of countywide operations, and captain Tim Murakami was promoted to assistant sheriff in charge of street patrols, reinforcing Villanueva’s push for diversity.

-Villanueva, the office’s first Democrat, pledged to immediately fire more than a dozen top officials who were holdovers from the previous regime in a statement last week.
+Villanueva , who’s a Democrat, pledged to immediately fire more than a dozen top officials who were holdovers from the previous regime in a statement last week.